impredicative/irc-rss-feed-bot/README.md

 * `freq` indicates how frequently to poll the feed in hours.
 Its default value is 1.
 Conservative polling is recommended.

 A `posts.v1.db` database file is written by the bot in the same directory as `config.yaml`.
-It must be preserved.
+This database file must be preserved but not version controlled.

 ### Deployment
 * Some but not all warning and error alerts are sent to `##{nick}-alerts`.